KSEHano/BSc-Thesis/Thesis.md

 DE study results

+It looks a little different for the German study.
+The ranks again were significantly different to each other.
+DeepL was judged to be the best without a significance difference to the the second best Google.
+The human and SDL Trados translations have significantly lower scores than DeepL.
+Bing has the lowest score with a significant difference to all other translators.

 | **Translator** | **Result** | **Rank** |
 | -------------- | ---------- | -------- |
 | DeepL          | 3,42       | **2,08** |